12 experiences you can only have in Australia

 Send a postcard from some of the best postmarks in the world

 Once you begin planning your Australian adventure, it's a good bet you'll come upon a place where the name alone makes you curious to visit.
-It could be Surfer's Paradise, a mile-long stretch of golden sand and rolling surf on the Gold Coast that comes by its moniker honestly.
+It could be Surfer's Paradise, a two-kilometre-long stretch of golden sand and rolling surf on the Gold Coast that comes by its moniker honestly.
 Maybe you'll want to send a postcard from Woolloomooloo, a chic Sydney suburb that's been reinvented from a run-down wharf.

 You'll have a lot of stories to share if you visit Coober Pedy in the Outback, where houses, churches, cafes and even hotels are carved into the earth to get out of the summer heat.
 Or you could invite vacation envy when you share your photos from Daydream Island set amid the alluring azure waters of the Whitsunday Islands.